CornaSn/next-js-e-commerce-store/README.md

 ## About the project

 The Next.js e-Commerce Store is a project that is build as a full-stack web application.
-It is part of the curriculum for the UpLeveled Fullstack Web Development Bootcamp and a work in progress at the moment.
+It is part of the curriculum for the UpLeveled Fullstack Web Development Bootcamp.

 - Workshop Page: Displays a list of all upcoming workshops for users to browse.
 - Single Workshop Page: When a user clicks on a workshop, they are directed to this page.
 Here, they can find detailed descriptions, adjust the quantity, and add the workshop to their cart.